USS PC-1136: Career

 PC-1136 was laid down at the Defoe Shipbuilding Company, in Bay City, Michigan on 17 December 1942, launched on 5 March 1943, and commissioned at New Orleans, Louisiana on 16 November 1943.

 After shakedown, PC-1136 operated out of Miami, and Key West, Florida, while receiving anti-submarine warfare training.
 Departing from Key West on 1 January 1944, she steamed via the Panama Canal and the Society and Tonga Islands to arrive at Nouméa, New Caledonia, on 12 March for duty as patrol and escort ship.
 From 27 March to 1 April, she escorted merchant ships to Guadalcanal and then sailed the following day to Efate as escort for the ammunition ship Shasta (AE-6).
 Arriving on 4 April, she steamed next day to Espiritu Santo to escort a merchant tanker to Guadalcanal.

 PC-1136 reached Guadalcanal on 8 April, and for almost two months she continued intermittent convoy escort and ASW patrol duties out of the Solomons to New Caledonia and the New Hebrides.
 Departing in convoy on 31 May, she arrived at Kwajalein, Marshall Islands on 6 June to prepare for the invasion of Guam.
-Assigned to Task Group 58.1, she sailed on the 9 June, arriving east of the Marianas on 22 June.
+Assigned to Task Group 58.1, she sailed on 9 June, arriving east of the Marianas on 22 June.
 After patrolling east of Saipan, she returned to Kwajalein on 5 July.
 Between 15 and 21 July she steamed to Guam, where she served as amphibious control ship during the landings.
 After screening offshore transports during the next week, she departed for the Marshalls on 28 July and arrived at Eniwetok on 3 August.
 Between 5 and 13 August, she sailed to Saipan as a convoy escort.
 For almost seven months she operated between the Marshals and the Marianas, escorting merchant ships and searching for enemy submarines.
 She departed Guam on 3 March 1945, touched at Eniwetok and arrived at Pearl Harbor on 18 March.